bruvellu/cephalic-furrow/3-text/furrow.md

 We find that *btd* mutants show a strain rate 1.3x higher than sibling controls with a peak that coincides with the maximum expansion of mitotic domains and with the appearance of the ectopic folds ({@fig:mitotic}d,e, {@fig:strain}, {!@fig:vid-strain-rate}).
 We have also quantified the strain rate more posterior where the trunk tissue interacts with the tip of the germ band (trunk--germ).
 At the trunk--germ interface, the strain rate is lower than at the head--trunk, but it steadily increases over time probably driven by the extending germ band ({@fig:mitotic}d).
-The epithelial cells between the Mitotic Domain 6 (MD6) and the germ band tip are indeed more compressed in *btd* mutants compared to sibling controls, as inferred from the greater reduction in their apical area ({@fig:mitotic}e, {!@fig:vid-trunk-germ}), and often form ectopic folds ({@fig:mitotic}a,c).
+The epithelial cells between the Mitotic Domain 6 (MD6) and the germ band tip are indeed more compressed in *btd* mutants compared to sibling controls, as inferred from the greater reduction in their apical area ({@fig:mitotic}e), and often form ectopic folds ({@fig:mitotic}a,c).
 Taken together, these analyses suggest the expansion of mitotic domains, and the extension of the germ band are potential sources of mechanical stress to the epithelial monolayer, and that they may be involved in the formation of ectopic folds by tissue buckling.

 <!--TODO: Include cell shape analyses with density et al. around here-->